ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 Authority Identifier whether the External Identifiers are case-insensitive or case-sensitive.
 When they are case-insensitive, the canonical form is lowercase and documents that specify External Identifiers MUST do so with lowercase letters.
-Always using the canonical form of these URNs means that code performing comparisons need not be aware of whether External Identifiers are case-sensitive or not;
+Always using the canonical form of these URIs means that code performing comparisons need not be aware of whether External Identifiers are case-sensitive or not;
 case-sensitive comparisons can always be performed on the namespace specific string.

-While the original representation of some External Identifiers may contain characters that are ignored, these MUST be omitted when used in GLUE URNs.
+While the original representation of some External Identifiers may contain characters that are ignored, these MUST be omitted when used in GLUE URIs.
 For instance, Dun & Bradstreet {{DUNS}} identifiers sometimes contain hyphen characters that are ignored.
 The DUNS numbers 12-345-6789 and 123456789 are considered to be equivalent.
-The latter form without the ignored characters MUST be used as the External Identifier in GLUE URNs.
+The latter form without the ignored characters MUST be used as the External Identifier in GLUE URIs.

 Finally, documents that define a new Authority Identifier type MUST NOT allow the representation of an External Identifier